 How to Answer Your Door From Anywhere in the World

-Do you have frequent unwanted visitors at your door who waste your time?
+Do you have frequent unwanted visitors at your door out to waste your time?
 Think door-to-door salesmen.

 Do you wish you could see who is outside your door first so that you can decide whether to deal with them or not?